Cogges/cogges.github.io/data-protection-policy.md

 title:  "Cogges Church Data Protection Policy"
 ---

-Cogges uses personal data about living individuals for the purpose of general church administration and communication.
+St Mary's Cogges ("Cogges" or "the church") uses personal data about living individuals for the purpose of general church administration and communication.

 Cogges recognises the importance of the correct and lawful treatment of personal data.
 All personal data, whether it is held on paper, on computer or other media, will be subject to the appropriate legal safeguards as specified in the Data Protection Act 1998.